samd-systems/palo-alto-labs/Site-to-Site-IPsec-VPN-on-Palo-Alto-NGFW/README.md

 - Observe encrypted data-plane traffic traversing the VPN tunnel

 ## Topology Summary
-The lab consists of two sites connected over the internet, each protected by a Palo Alto NGFW.
+The environment consists of two sites connected over the internet, each protected by a Palo Alto NGFW.
 Internal hosts reside in separate trust zones, while a dedicated tunnel interface placed in a VPN security zone provides the sole permitted path for inter-site communication.
 Management connectivity is isolated from data-plane traffic.

 ## Configuration Summary
 - IKE gateway and IPsec tunnel configuration